Makoto Furukawa‘s “from fairytale” shows charisma and powerful vocals in full swing in a flamboyant jazz-rock masterpiece.

 His powerful vibrato adds yet another layer of drama to his performance, sounding raw as Furukawa interprets the lyrics to deliver a masterful performance.

-Spine-chilling ballad with a stellar performance on top.
+A spine-chilling ballad with a stellar performance on top.

 7 – Interlude -Act 2-